Skip to content

 Zebra_dove__12

-The zebra dove is a species of bird belonging to the Columbidae family, which is native to Southeast Asia.
-It is a small bird that has a long tail, and its plumage is predominantly brownish-grey in color with black-and-white barring.
+The zebra dove is a species of bird belonging to the Columbidae family, native to Southeast Asia.
+It is a small bird with a long tail, and its plumage is predominantly brownish-grey with black-and-white barring.

-It is a sociable bird and can often be found in flocks in open areas such as grassland and cultivated fields.
+It is a friendly bird and can often be found in flocks in open areas such as grassland and cultivated fields.
 It is also found in forests, parks, and gardens.

-Breeding season is during the rainy season when the dove builds its nest in shrubs and trees.
+Breeding is when the dove builds its nest in shrubs and trees during the rainy season.
 The zebra dove is a popular pet due to its beautiful appearance and friendly nature.
-It is also kept for its song which is a melodious warbling.
+It is also kept for its song, which is a musical warbling.

-This species of dove is quite hardy and can adapt to a variety of environments, making it a popular choice for aviaries and cage birds.
+This dove species is quite hardy and can adapt to various environments, making it a popular choice for aviaries and cage birds.

 KingdomAnimalia